A truly unique proposition

 As a signatory of the Charter we have committed to:

 A note on the numbers: These numbers represent our employees based in the UK and employees based in other countries that support our UK operations.
-Senior Management only includes those employees who are at Director level and above.
+Senior Managers include those employees who are at Director level and above.

 You can find out more about the Women in Finance Charter here.